 Ladakh, also known as ‘Little Tibet‘, is a beautiful desert land in the Western Himalayas, with few natural resources and an extreme climate.
 Yet, it has been home to a thriving culture in tune with nature for over a thousand years.
 Traditions of frugality and cooperation, coupled with detailed location specific knowledge, enabled the Ladakhis to prosper.

 When Ladakh was opened up to ‘modern development’, the forces of the global growth economy and centuries of ecological balance and social harmony came under threat.
 Ladakh now faces many of the problems associated with industrialised countries, such as a rural to urban migration, unemployment, pollution and conflicts.
 However, Ladakhi civil society is responding to these issues with a growing number of positive initiatives that is helping Ladakh find its own path, rather than blindly emulating Western-style development.

 Local Futures (and its predecessors) has been part of this process for a long time.
 Our work in Ladakh is based on over 40 years of experience in the region.

 Our current activities include:

 - Learning from Ladakh:

-If you are considering a trip to Ladakh this summer, you may be interested in joining our Learning from Ladakh programme.
+If you are considering a trip to Ladakh this summer, you may be interested in joining our Learning from Ladakh program.
 It is a chance to learn from the experience that we have gained over four decades.
-The programme takes an international perspective, but draws heavily on the lessons to be learned from Ladakh’s traditional culture, values and way of life, as well as the understanding to be gained and from the changes that Ladakh is undergoing.
-The programme includes analytical, reflective, communal and hands-on experiences.
+The program takes an international perspective, but draws heavily on the lessons to be learned from Ladakh’s traditional culture, values and way of life, as well as the understanding to be gained and from the changes that Ladakh is undergoing.
+The program includes analytical, reflective, communal and hands-on experiences.
 Read more.

 We will be hosting three inspiring Economics of Happiness workshops at the Women’s Alliance Center in Leh, Ladakh this summer.
 The workshops will be led by experienced facilitators and will include contributions from Ladakhi changemakers.
 Read more.